Item - 2025.PH21.4

 Partnerships and Intergovernmental Requests

-12. City Council request the Executive Director, Housing Secretariat, to engage with Indigenous and community housing sector partners including Miziwe Biik Development Corporation, the Toronto Alliance to End Homelessness, the Community Transformation Centre, and Cooperative Housing Federation of Toronto, to facilitate the inclusion of Indigenous and community housing providers in the development and delivery of Toronto Builds Projects and build the capacity of the sector.
+12. City Council request the Executive Director, Housing Secretariat, to engage with the Indigenous and community housing sector including Miziwe Biik Development Corporation, the Toronto Alliance to End Homelessness, the Community Housing Transformation Centre, and Cooperative Housing Federation of Toronto, to facilitate the inclusion of Indigenous and community housing partners (including community land-trusts, non-profit and co-operatives housing providers, Black-led housing organizations, and the Accessible Housing Working Group), in the implementation of the Toronto Builds Policy Framework and to build the capacity of the sector.

 13. City Council direct the Executive Director, Housing Secretariat in consultation with the Executive Director, Corporate Real Estate Management, to consider options for the conveyance, for nominal value, of City-owned land to Indigenous non-profit organizations, to advance the City’s commitment to truth, justice and reconciliation and report back to City Council with any authorities required to undertake the conveyance.

-14. City Council authorize the Executive Director, Housing Secretariat to negotiate and enter into, on behalf of the City of Toronto, a non-binding Memorandum of Understanding with the Toronto District School Board, as represented by its Manager and Agent, Toronto Lands Corporation, substantially on the major terms and conditions set out in Attachment 2 to this report to advance mutually beneficial City-building solutions and on such other or amended terms and conditions acceptable to the Executive Director, Housing Secretariat, and in a form satisfactory to the City Solicitor.
+14. City Council authorize the Executive Director, Housing Secretariat to negotiate and enter into, on behalf of the City of Toronto, a non-binding Memorandum of Understanding with the Toronto District School Board, as represented by its Manager and Agent, Toronto Lands Corporation, substantially on the major terms and conditions set out in Attachment 2 to the report (May 1, 2025) from the Deputy City Manager, Development and Growth Services to advance mutually beneficial City-building solutions and on such other or amended terms and conditions acceptable to the Executive Director, Housing Secretariat, and in a form satisfactory to the City Solicitor.

 15. City Council exempt up to 2,100 affordable rental housing units subject to the non-binding Memorandum of Understanding referenced in Part 14 above, to be constructed on lands owned by Toronto District School Board, from the payment of development charges, parkland dedication requirements, community benefits charges, if not exempted by provincial legislation, and planning application and building permit fees.